mliebelt/stockfish-playground/README.md

 ## Candidates

 * stockfish.wasm: version created by niklasf.
 See [stockfish.wasm repository](https://github.com/lichess-org/stockfish.wasm) for details.
 See [directory stockfish.wasm](stockfish.wasm) how to use it.

+Not yet tried

+* [Web GUI for Stockfish](https://github.com/LabinatorSolutions/stockfish-chess-web-gui) Seems to use an older version of stockfish (version 10), but maybe I can learn something from the UI.